About Me

 Hi there!
 Thank you for stopping by.

 My enthusiasm for computational social science has also led to several collaborative projects that lie apart from my research agenda on intrastate conflict.
-Over the past years I have built custom web scrapers to collect data online, employed topic modeling to explore large corpora of text, utilized sentiment analysis to trace changes in media framing and trained cutting-edge language models for classification tasks.
+Over the past years I built custom web scrapers to collect data online, employed topic modeling to explore large corpora of text, utilized sentiment analysis to trace changes in media framing and trained cutting-edge language models for classification tasks.
+Recently, I also gathered experience in computational image analysis for political science.
 At UMD I am a member of the Interdisciplinary Laboratory of Computational Social Science.

 You can find my CV here.